fchastanet/shell-command-bookmarker/README.md

 - Save frequently used shell commands as bookmarks
 - Categorize commands with tags
 - Search through saved commands quickly
-- Execute bookmarked commands directly from the interface
+- Execute saved commands directly from the interface

 The application uses the Bubbletea framework to create an interactive terminal UI with features like: